smartwell/tensorrt-yolo/README.md

 # if this help to you,please give a star star star
 # tensorrt-yolo
+Now, just support Ubuntu, windows will be soon.
+Tensorrt7.
-Now, just support Ubuntu, windows will be soon. tensorrt7 support yolov3 yolov3-tiny yolov4 yolov4-tiny and so on if you train from darknet(AB), it can support
+Support yolov3 yolov3-tiny yolov4 yolov4-tiny and so on if you train from darknet(AB), it can support.

--Don't need onnx, directly transport .cfg and .weights to Tensorrt engine
+Don't need onnx, directly transport .cfg and .weights to Tensorrt engine

 this project borrow from [Deepstream](https://github.com/NVIDIA-AI-IOT/deepstream_reference_apps/tree/restructure) and [wang-xinyu/tensorrtx](https://github.com/wang-xinyu/tensorrtx)